+(d) Notice requirements.

-- (C) The certificate of medical emergency shall be in writing, sent to the LEC from the office of a licensed physician, and show clearly the name of the customer or individual whose illness is at issue; the Colorado medical identification number, phone number, name, and signature of the physician or health care practitioner acting under a physician's authority certifying the medical emergency.
-Such certification shall be incontestable by the LEC as to the medical judgment, although the LEC may use reasonable means to verify the authenticity of such certification. - (d) Notice requirements. - (I) The customer shall be notified of the intention of a LEC to discontinue basic local exchange service and shall be allowed no fewer than 15 days from the date the notice was issued in which to respond to the company.
+- (I) The-Except where prior written notice is not required, consistent with paragraph 2303(a) above, the customer shall be notified of the intention of a LECHCSM recipient to discontinue basic local exchange service and shall be allowed no fewer than 15 days from the date the notice was issued in which to respond to the company.
 The notice shall clearly state the amount that is past due and the date by which an installment payment arrangement must be entered into or payment must be received to prevent interruption of service.
+It shall also state that disconnection of basic local exchange service cannot occur for non- payment of other charges, such as for optional services, wireless service, or other companies' services.
+If the customer has chosen electronic billing, the notice of disconnection may be provided electronically. - (II) All discontinuance notices shall be printed in English and Spanish.

+(e) Restoration of service

+- (I) Any service already discontinued must be restored without any additional charge if it was not properly discontinued or restored as provided in this rule 2303. - (II) Service must be restored within 24 hours, or by 5:00 p.m. on the next business day in the event the end of the 24-hour period falls on a Saturday, Sunday, or holiday unless prevented by safety concerns, or circumstances beyond the company's control, if the customer:

+Attachment A - Adopted Rules in Legislative Format Decision No. C17-0490 PROCEEDING NO. 16R-0453T Page 94 of 169

-It shall also state that disconnection of basic local exchange service cannot occur for non-payment of other charges, such as for optional services, wireless service, or other companies' services.
-If the customer has chosen electronic billing, the notice of disconnection may be provided electronically. - (II) All discontinuance notices shall be printed in English and Spanish. - (e) Restoration of service - (I) Any service already discontinued must be restored without any additional charge if it was not properly discontinued or restored as provided in rule 2303. - (II) Service must be restored within 24 hours, or by 5:00 p.m. on the next business day in the event the end of the 24-hour period falls on a Saturday, Sunday, or holiday unless prevented by safety concerns, or circumstances beyond the company's control, if the customer: - (A) Within ten days of the discontinuance of service, remits the full amount shown on the notice for jurisdictional services, plus any deposit as may be specifically required by the LEC's tariff by: - (i) Paying the LEC directly; or - Paying an authorized payment agent of the LEC, contacting the LEC by telephone and providing the LEC with the date paid, the amount paid and the valid receipt information; - (B) Presents a medical certificate, as provided in rules 2303 (c)(VII), within 24 hours of a disconnection for non-payment; or - (C) Demonstrates to the LEC that the cause for the discontinuance, if other than non-payment, has been cured.
+- (A) Within ten days of the discontinuance of service, remits the full amount shown on the notice for jurisdictional basic services, plus any deposit as may be specifically required by the LEC's tariffHCSM recipient's TOS by: - (i) Payingpaying the LECHCSM recipient directly; or - (ii) Payingpaying an authorized payment agent of the LECHCSM recipient, contacting the LECHCSM recipient by telephone and providing the LECHCSM recipient with the date paid, the amount paid and the valid receipt information; - (B) Presents a medical certificate, as provided in rulessubparagraph 2303-(c)(VIIVI), within 24 hours of a disconnection for non-payment; or - (C) Demonstrates to the LECHCSM recipient that the cause for the discontinuance, if other than non- payment, has been cured.